Glastonbury Festival Events Ltd

 ELIGIBILITY TO STEWARD

-1 - All GFEL stewards working on site are required to uphold these diversity values where appropriate in any behaviour and communications with other staff, volunteers or the public, and to conform to the policies below.
+1 - All GFEL stewards working on site are required to uphold these diversity values where appropriate in any behaviour and communications with other staff, volunteers or the public, and to conform to the policies below by not discriminating against or harassing any other person

 Glastonbury Festival's Harassment Policy